americobarros/SkinPixel/README.md

 ## Phase 2 Additions

 Routes were added to access (GET), create (POST) and edit (PATCH) user information, skins, maps and texture packs.
-MongoDB (along with Mongoose) was used to hold the information associated with these resources.
+Backend technologies that were used include MongoDB (along with Mongoose) and Express (for server side).
+MongoDB was used to hold the information associated with these resources (each had its own collection within the SkinPixel db).
+Debugging the database related actions was done in MongoDB Compass.
+Postman was also used to debug the request related actions.
+Express was used for the server side architecture. and as mentioned previously we had routes created for all four resource types (user, skins, maps and texture packs).

 ## Admin Privileges
 As admin, you can delete users from the Account page (navigable by the button on the nav bar).